Retention Induced Biases in a Recommendation System with Heterogeneous Users: Treatment Algorithm and A/B Experimentation

-All the proofs can be found in the appendix.
-In plain words, the developer observes a higher ARQ and a higher churn rate than the status quo if \Cref{lemma:q-churn-not-same} holds.
-Notice this finding contrasts with \Cref{prop:long-term-no-conflict}.
-While optimizing for recommendation quality and total user population are perfectly aligned in the long run, these two metrics may provide contradicting signals in the short term.

-Practitioners may notice that recommendation quality and churn do not always go hand in hand in reality. \Cref{lemma:q-churn-not-same} provides a theoretical explanation for this observation.
-The reason these two signals contradict with each other here is the frailty term $1-e$.
-This term causes that the marginal contributions of $\Delta q_1$ and $\Delta q_3$ to the hazard rates vary among different user types.
-However, the frailty term does not affect the marginal contributions to ARQ by definition.
-Therefore, when $q_1$ and $q_3$ change by the ``correct'' amount, one metric may appear to improve while the other may seem to regress.
+and either $q_1 < 1/4 < \alpha$ or $\alpha < 1/4 < q_1$ holds, then $\overline{q}^T_E > \overline{q}^*$ and $\lambda^T_E > \lambda^*$. \end{lemma} Practitioners may notice that quality metrics and churn do not always go hand in hand in reality. \Cref{lemma:q-churn-not-same} provides a theoretical explanation.
+The driving force here is the frailty term $1-e$.
+Because of it, the marginal contributions of $\Delta q_1$ and $\Delta q_3$ to the hazard rate vary among user types.
+However, it does not affect the marginal contributions to ARQ.
+Thus, when $q_1$ and $q_3$ change by the ``correct'' amount, one metric may appear to improve while the other may seem to regress.